pniewiejski/algorithms-playground/data-structures/Trees/README.md

 # Binary Search Trees 🌳

-Trees allow us to represent some hierarchical structure.
-We could name distinct elements of the tree
-structure:

-- Root (root node) - where the tree "begins"
-- Leafs are nodes without children (bottom nodes)

-A tree structure where each parent node has at max two children are called **binary trees**.
+Trees allow us to represent hierarchical structures.
+A tree structure where each parent node has at max two children is called **binary tree**.

 ## What are binary search trees?